-Living in a dorm or with your parents has its perks for sure—food on demand at the top of the list—but nothing beats getting the first set of keys to your own apartment.
+Living in a dorm or with your parents has its perks for sure—food on demand at the top of the list—but nothing beats getting a set of keys to your very first apartment.

 Looking for a new place and moving in can be a lot of fun, but there’s also a lot of logistics to figure out and it can be a costly process.
-There’s signing paperwork, handing over deposits, buying furniture and decor, budgeting for food and utilities.
+There’s signing paperwork, handing over deposits, buying furniture and decor, cleaning supplies, budgeting for food and utilities and other apartment essentials.

 Nearly 80% of Americans living on their own under the age of 25 are renters.
 Renting allows you to seek out new job opportunities, meet new people and try out a new town without the financial commitment of home buying.

-It may sound overwhelming, but it doesn’t have to be.
-A little patience and a lot of planning go a long way.
+It may sound overwhelming renting your first place, but it doesn’t have to be.
+A little patience and a lot of planning go a long way (and can help you save money).
 We can get you started with our five-step guide to renting your first off campus apartment.

 Do Your Prep Work